dapangmao/minitwit/README.md

 ```

 ####Step3: replace SQL statements
 The next step is to replace SQL operations in each of the routing functions with NDB's methods.
 NDB's two fundamental methods are `get()` that retrieves data from Datastore as a list, and `put()` that pushes list to Datastore as a row.
-Data is created and manipulated as individual object.
+In short, data is created and manipulated as individual object.

 For example, if a follower needs to add to a user, I first retrieve the user by its ID that returns a list like `[username, email, pw_hash, following, start_date]`, where following itself is a list.
 Then I insert the new follower into the following element and save it back again.

 ####Setp4: testing and deployment